SPF

 ### Invalid SPF Domain

-A checker says the SPF domain is not valid.
-This usually means the field contains a full URL, an email address, spaces, or an empty value instead of only the domain or return-path host.
+An SPF checker says the SPF domain is not valid.
+This usually means the field contains a full URL, an email address, spaces, or an empty entry instead of only the domain or return-path host.

-1. Remove `https://`, `www.`, page paths, spaces, and email mailbox names from the value you entered.
+1. Remove `https://`, `www.`, page paths, spaces, and email mailbox names from the domain or host name you entered.

-2. Use only the sender domain or return-path domain, such as `example.com` or `bounce.example.com`.
+2. Enter only the sender domain or return-path domain, such as `example.com` or `bounce.example.com`.

-3. If you are not sure which domain SPF should use, open the domain authentication screen in your email delivery service and copy the exact SPF or return-path host name from there.
+3. If you are not sure which domain SPF should use, open the domain authentication screen in your email delivery service and copy the exact SPF or return-path host name from that screen.

 4. Run the SPF checker again with that host name.

-5. After the SPF record passes, send a real test email and confirm the SPF domain aligns with the visible From domain if you want it to help DMARC.
+5. After the SPF record passes, send a real test email.
+If you want SPF to help DMARC, confirm that the SPF domain aligns with the visible From domain.

 ### Missing SPF Record

-A checker says no SPF record was found.
-This means DNS did not return a TXT record that starts with `v=spf1` for the exact domain you checked.
+An SPF checker says no SPF record was found.
+DNS did not return a TXT record that starts with `v=spf1` for the exact domain you checked.

-1. Open your email delivery service for this domain and find its SPF, return-path, bounce domain, or domain authentication instructions.
+1. Open your email delivery service for your domain and find its SPF, return-path, bounce domain, or domain authentication instructions.

-2. Copy the exact DNS host name and TXT value that service gives you.
+2. Copy the exact DNS host name and TXT record content that the service provides.
 Do not copy a generic SPF example from another site.

-3. Open the DNS provider that hosts the domain's DNS records.
+3. Open the DNS provider that hosts your domain's DNS records.

 4. Add the TXT record at the exact host name from your email delivery service.
 Some services use the main domain, while others use a subdomain such as `bounce.example.com`.